ajam/kestrel-cli/README.md

 # Usage

-All commands are accessed through `boom`:
+All commands are accessed through `swoop`:

 ### Configure your installation

 ````
-boom config
+swoop config
 ````

 ### Initialize a project

 ````
-boom init
+swoop init
 ````